Arnold-n/P1P2MQTT/README.md

 - jarosolanic for adding parameter support for EHVX08S26CA9W and for adding initial MQTT topic output in P1P2Monitor (now moved to P1P2MQTT)
 - a user called "donato35" for discovering that the [P1/P2 bus is using HBS adapters](http://www.grix.it/forum/forum_thread.php?ftpage=2&id_forum=1&id_thread=519140?id_forum=1),
 - a user called "Krakra" published a link to a description of the HBS protocol in the [Echonet standard](https://community.openenergymonitor.org/t/hack-my-heat-pump-and-publish-data-onto-emoncms/2551/43) and shared thoughts and code on product-dependent header files,
-- Luis Lamich Arocas for providing and analyzing his log files; thanks to his work v0.9.6 version we could add support for switching DHW on/off and cooling/heating on/off (currently only confirmed to work on EHVX08S23D6V and EHYHBX08AAV3),
+- Luis Lamich Arocas for providing and analyzing his log files; thanks to his work we could add support for switching DHW on/off and cooling/heating on/off in version 0.9.6 (currently confirmed to work on several EH\* models),
 - Bart Ellast for sharing his P1/P2 protocol data and analysis,
 - designer2k2 for sharing his EWYQ005ADVP protocol data and analysis, and
 - Nicholas Roth for testing and making available a MAX22088 schematic and PCB design, and providing his log data